-Status: Passed the Assembly and is pending in the Senate Labor Committee.
+Status: Passed the Assembly, and passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.

 Personal Protective Equipment for Direct Care Workers (AB 2537)

 This bill would require public and private employers of workers who provide direct patient care to supply those workers with personal protective equipment necessary to comply with DIR regulations regarding aerosol transmissible diseases and ensure their usage.
 It would also require the employer to ensure the employee uses the personal protective equipment supplied to them.